 becoming cracked, bent or infected. (see the NPGA website for illustrated instructions)

-A frequent good grooming and delousing is necessary to help control lice and other external parasites
+A frequent good grooming and delousing is necessary to help control lice and other external

-for horses, cats and dogs can also be used.
+and tick powder for horses, cats and dogs can also be used.
 Baths should be given only in

 warm weather.
 All of these products can be found at a feed store or a pet store.

 Goat lice are goat specific, therefore it will not transfer to any other family pet or family

 The biggest mistake people make with their goats is playing the butting game.
-Although it is a fun and
+Although it is a

-handle.
+and hard to handle.
 To avoid this, never grab at their head or horns.
 They will continue to butt

 and play with the other goats but will know that it is not something they can play with their

 We choose to dehorn or disbud all of our babies.
-We feel it makes them less aggressive and better
+We feel it makes them less aggressive and

-do they love to rub them on it but once they have put their heads through
+fencing.
+Not only do they love to rub them on it but once they have put their heads through

 they can not get back out.
 Most times they have to be cut out.

 Goats are a herd animal, therefore they are very social and prefer not to be alone.
+Goats are

-Goats are much time with him as possible.
+spend as much time with him as possible.

 Pygmy Goat Basic Owners Manual